Cambiar Investors LLC Has $10.25 Million Position in Charles River Laboratories International, Inc. (NYSE:CRL)

 Cambiar Investors LLC boosted its holdings in Charles River Laboratories International, Inc. (NYSE:CRL – Free Report) by 13.1% in the 2nd quarter, HoldingsChannel.com reports.
 The firm owned 48,751 shares of the medical research company’s stock after acquiring an additional 5,664 shares during the quarter.
 Cambiar Investors LLC’s holdings in Charles River Laboratories International were worth $10,250,000 as of its most recent SEC filing.

-Other large investors have also bought and sold shares of the company.
-Venturi Wealth Management LLC bought a new position in Charles River Laboratories International during the 1st quarter valued at $25,000.
-Lindbrook Capital LLC lifted its stake in Charles River Laboratories International by 97.0% during the 2nd quarter.
-Lindbrook Capital LLC now owns 132 shares of the medical research company’s stock valued at $28,000 after acquiring an additional 65 shares in the last quarter.
-Desjardins Global Asset Management Inc. bought a new position in Charles River Laboratories International during the 1st quarter valued at $30,000.
-Tsfg LLC lifted its stake in Charles River Laboratories International by 49.1% during the 2nd quarter.
-Tsfg LLC now owns 158 shares of the medical research company’s stock valued at $33,000 after acquiring an additional 52 shares in the last quarter.
-Finally, HighMark Wealth Management LLC bought a new position in Charles River Laboratories International during the 1st quarter valued at $45,000.
-98.91% of the stock is currently owned by institutional investors.
+Other hedge funds have also bought and sold shares of the company.
+Mitsubishi UFJ Trust & Banking Corp lifted its stake in Charles River Laboratories International by 0.3% during the 1st quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 158,988 shares of the medical research company’s stock valued at $32,087,000 after acquiring an additional 512 shares in the last quarter.
+Congress Wealth Management LLC DE lifted its stake in Charles River Laboratories International by 4.6% during the 1st quarter.
+Congress Wealth Management LLC DE now owns 53,330 shares of the medical research company’s stock valued at $10,763,000 after acquiring an additional 2,358 shares in the last quarter.
+Asset Management One Co.
+Ltd. lifted its stake in Charles River Laboratories International by 6.6% during the 1st quarter.
+Asset Management One Co.
+Ltd. now owns 20,782 shares of the medical research company’s stock valued at $4,194,000 after acquiring an additional 1,278 shares in the last quarter.
+Treasurer of the State of North Carolina lifted its stake in Charles River Laboratories International by 0.7% during the 1st quarter.
+Treasurer of the State of North Carolina now owns 22,754 shares of the medical research company’s stock valued at $4,592,000 after acquiring an additional 150 shares in the last quarter.
+Finally, Envestnet Asset Management Inc. lifted its stake in Charles River Laboratories International by 3.6% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 166,213 shares of the medical research company’s stock valued at $33,545,000 after acquiring an additional 5,850 shares in the last quarter.
+Institutional investors and hedge funds own 98.91% of the company’s stock.

 Insider Buying and Selling at Charles River Laboratories International